Propsi4/DownGit/README.md

 - `help` - The help command displays the command menu to familiarize users with the available options and correct command syntax.

-DownGitCMD is an excellent tool for working with GitHub repositories through the command line, simplifying the download process and making it more efficient.
+DownGit is an excellent tool for working with GitHub repositories through the command line, simplifying the download process and making it more efficient.